ELVIS - Embedded Lab Vienna for IoT & Security

 Research Goals

-• An Internet of Things Security Lab (IoT Security Lab) has been sustainably established at FH Campus Wien.
+• An Internet of Things Security Lab (IoT Security Lab) has been sustainably established at Hochschule Campus Wien

 Funding Partners